-Rad Rhythm has a large range of programmes that are designed for students from years 1 to 6 students (Ages 5-11).
-Many schools have found lots of the content still very suitable for students aged 11-13yrs.
+Rad Rhythm has a large range of programmes that are designed for students from years 1 to 7 students (Ages 5-12).

-Each programme has the suggested age levels listed. e.g. Years 1-2.
+Each programme has the suggested age levels listed. e.g. ages 5-6.

 Each programme is different as is each lesson within each programme.
 For the larger programmes you will be best to set aside 45-50mins in your teaching plan to allow for set up and pack down either side of the lesson.